ornladios/ADIOS2/docs/user_guide/source/engines/bp5.rst

    #. **MaxShmSize**: Upper limit for how much shared memory an aggregator process in *TwoLevelShm* can allocate.
 For optimum performance, this should be at least *2xM +1KB* where *M* is the maximum size any process writes in a single step.
 However, there is no point in allowing for more than 4GB.
 The default is 4GB.

+   #. **UseSelectiveMetadataAggregation**: There are two metadata
+      aggregation strategies in BP5.
+If this parameter is true (the default), SelectiveMetadataAggregation is employed, which uses a multi-phase approach to limit the amount of data exchanged.
+If false, a less complex two-level metadata aggregation is performed.
+In most cases the default is more efficient.

+   #. **OneLevelGatherRankLimit**:  For the
+      SelectiveMetadataAggregation method, this parameter specifies an
+      MPI cohort size above which it resorts to a two-stage aggregation process rather than gathering all metadata to rank 0 in one MPI collective operation.
+Some HPC machines have unpredictable behaviour with gatherv at both large numbers of ranks and large amounts of data.
+The default value (6000) avoids this behaviour on ORNL's Frontier.
+Higher or lower values may be useful on other machines.

 #.
 Buffering

    #. **BufferVType**: *chunk* or *malloc*, default is chunking.
 Chunking maintains the buffer as a list of memory blocks, either ADIOS-owned for sync-ed Puts and small Puts, and user-owned pointers of deferred Puts.
 Malloc maintains a single memory block and extends it (reallocates) whenever more data is buffered.
 Chunking incurs extra cost in I/O by having to write data in chunks (multiple write system calls), which can be helped by increasing *BufferChunkSize* and *MinDeferredSize*.
 Malloc incurs extra cost by reallocating memory whenever more data is buffered (by Put()), which can be helped by increasing *InitialBufferSize*.